Mastering Marathon Training: Proven Mileage, Long‑Run, and Pace Strategies for Every Runner

 5-650-55 mi18 mi long run, last 6 km at marathon-pace (or slightly faster)

-During the long run, real‑time audio cues can remind you to stay in the right zone, gently nudging you when you drift too fast or too slow.
-This is far more helpful than glancing at a watch that only shows numbers.
+During your long run, audio cues keep you in zone, steering you back when you drift fast or slow.
+This beats watching a watch.

 A simple, actionable workout